-B.S., Mechanical Engineering, Rensselaer Polytechnic Institute M.S., Mechanical Engineering, Rensselaer Polytechnic Institute
+BS, Mechanical Engineering, Rensselaer Polytechnic Institute MS, Mechanical Engineering, Rensselaer Polytechnic Institute

-REQUIREMENTS AND CORE-COURSE CHARTS
+MBA REQUIREMENTS AND CORE-COURSE SEQUENCES

 To earn the Master of Business Administration degree, a student must complete 67 credit-hours of study (64 credit-hours for part-time study) with a 3.0 grade-point average.
-Full-time M.B.A. candidates must successfully complete a Communicating Business Decisions course sequence and the Simon VISION Program.
+Full-time MBA candidates must successfully complete a Communicating Business Decisions course sequence, the Simon VISION Program, and starting with the 2010-11 academic year, full-time MBA program students who start their program in August must also complete at least two Experience Simon Modules.

-The M.B.A. curriculum consists of nine required core courses, plus a Communicating Business Decisions course sequence over three quarters (full-time students only).
-Additionally, 11 electives are required.
+The MBA curriculum consists of nine required core courses, plus a Communicating Business Decisions course sequence over three quarters (full-time students only).